awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 **Tip**
 Use [tag policies](orgs_manage_policies_tag-policies.md) to help standardize your implementation of tags across the resources in your organization's accounts\.

-Currently, AWS Organizations supports the following tagging operations when you are logged in to the master account:
+Currently, AWS Organizations supports the following tagging operations when you are logged in to the management account:
 + Tag operations are supported on the following taggable resources in an organization:
   + AWS accounts
   + Organizational units